codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 as references (use my site's search box when you need to know something).
 You don't need to read them all at the time because it's boring.
 I promise. :D

 Learning HTML is just that.
-Trying some HTML tags and refreshing web browsers.
+Trying some HTML tags and refreshing web browser.
 There's no more fun.

 Learning CSS is different.
-We'll try some CSS code and refresh web browsers.
+We'll try some CSS code and refresh web browser.
 And there will be more fun.

 Oh wait...
 It seems that there is no difference in the CSS learning process. :D